 For small business owners, their business is not just a business — it’s an extension of who they are.
 Supporting the local businesses within your community not only keeps those businesses alive, but keeps the communities they serve thriving, as well.

-This year, step out of your comfort zone and stop by your local bakery, restaurant, coffee shop, or boutique and support your neighborhood store rather than shopping a national chain.
+This year, shop at your local bakery, restaurant, coffee shop, boutique or neighborhood store rather than shopping at a national chain.
 Shopping local matters because it affects the entire community.
-More money spent at local stores means more money stays within the community.
-This not only helps schools and other organizations through taxes, but small businesses are usually the organizations that support local sports teams, charities and events.
-The community wins as a whole, but the individuals that took a chance and made their dream a reality win as well.
+When more money is spent at local stores, more money stays within the community.
+For every dollar spent at a small business, 67 cents stays within your local economy.
+In addition to helping schools and other organizations through taxes, small businesses are also often the organizations that support local sports teams, charities and events.
+Plus, local retailers are more likely to hire locally than retail chains.

 There are many challenges as a small business owner, but small business insurance should not be one of them.
 At Farm Bureau Financial Services we understand how hard you have worked to build your small business, which is why we want to help you protect it.
 Learn how our small business insurance and commercial insurance can help ensure the success and safety of your company.